 We can see a few noticeable patterns.
 First, there is a void of data points in the center of Ames.
 This corresponds to the campus of Iowa State University where there are no residential houses.
-Second, while there are a number of neighborhoods that are adjacent to each other, others are geographically isolated.
+Second, while there are a number of adjacent neighborhoods, others are geographically isolated.
 For example, as Figure 4.4 shows, Timberland is located apart from almost all other neighborhoods.

-Figure 4.5 visualizes how the Meadow Village neighborhood in Southwest Ames is like an island of properties ensconced inside the sea of properties that make up the Mitchell neighborhood.
+Figure 4.5 visualizes how the Meadow Village neighborhood in southwest Ames is like an island of properties inside the sea of properties that make up the Mitchell neighborhood.

 A detailed inspection of the map also shows that the neighborhood labels are not completely reliable.
-For example, Figure 4.6 shows there are some properties labeled as being in Northridge that are surrounded by homes in the adjacent Somerset neighborhood.
+For example, Figure 4.6 shows some properties labeled as being in Northridge are surrounded by homes in the adjacent Somerset neighborhood.

-Also, there are ten isolated homes labeled as being in Crawford that you can see in Figure 4.7 but are not close to the majority of the other homes in that neighborhood:
+Also, there are ten isolated homes labeled as being in Crawford that, as you can see in Figure 4.7, are not close to the majority of the other homes in that neighborhood.

-Are there any odd or noticeable things about the distributions of the individual predictors?
+Is there anything odd or noticeable about the distributions of the individual predictors?
 Is there much skewness or any pathological distributions?

 Are there high correlations between predictors?
-For example, there are multiple predictors related to the size of the house.
+For example, there are multiple predictors related to house size.
 Are some redundant?

 Are there associations between predictors and the outcomes?

-Many of these questions will be revisited as these data are used in upcoming examples.
+Many of these questions will be revisited as these data are used throughout this book.